Wanda's Cancer Journey

 Wanda, a 70-year-old breast cancer survivor, comes from a long line of fighters, of go-getters and of hard workers.
 So when she was diagnosed with breast cancer in early 2013, she knew that she had to fight in the battle against cancer.

-Wanda went to Sarah Cannon at TriStar Summit Medical Center in Hermitage, TN for a routine mammogram in the fall of 2012.
+Wanda went to Sarah Cannon Cancer Institute at TriStar Summit Medical Center in Hermitage, Tenn. for a routine mammogram in the fall of 2012.
 The radiologist discovered an area in her left breast that was recommended for close follow-up.
 When she returned in three months to have the area checked again, the area had doubled in size.

 She was quickly brought in for a biopsy to determine if the area was indeed cancer.
 “I was terrified.
 I’m afraid of needles.
 But that is where I met Brenda, my nurse navigator who specializes in breast health.
 She met with me that day and reassured me.
 She made me not be afraid,” Wanda said.